Reviews You Can Rely On

 Some skin tone issues in large formats

 If you want a full-size printer but don't want a full-size dint in your wallet, the Epson Expression Photo HD XP-15000 is the machine to thread that needle.
 This relatively compact model punches well above its weight.
-It will print in large format, and with the aid of its expansive color palette, it produces vibrant colors that come out nicely across all print formats.
+With the aid of its expansive color palette, this printer produces vibrant colors that come out nicely across all print formats.

 Credit: Laura Casner